Edited by Azizi Powell

 Most of these comments come from the viewer comment threads of five videos of West Mecklenburg High School Varsity Cheerleading Squad (Charlotte, North Carolina).

 I'm showcasing these videos because a number of comments in these videos' viewer comment thread refer to the squad's performance.
-I also selected these videos because the words to these cheers are either transcribed in the video's comment section, or I believe I understood the words of that cheer enough to attempt a transcription.
+I also selected these videos because the words to these cheers are either transcribed in the video's comment section, or I believe I understood the words of those cheers enough to provide transcriptions.

 It's significant that this cheerleading squad is from North Carolina as my online research strongly suggests that North Carolina and Virginia were the birth places of stomp and cheer cheerleading.
 And those states along with South Carolina and Washington D. C. appear to be the centers of stomp and shake cheer activities.